kin10101/RamiBot/README.md

 4. [Usage](#usage)
 5. [Acknowledgements](#acknowledgements)
 <!-- TOC -->

+# Introduction
+RamiBot is a robotic concierge that is designed to assist students and faculty members of Asia Pacific College.
+It is capable of answering frequently asked questions, providing information about the school, and assisting users in navigating the campus building.
+This repository contains the source code for the software side of the RamiBot project.

+The project is divided into four main modules:
+1. Chatbot Module - A chatbot that can answer frequently asked questions and provide information about the school.
+2. Voice Recognition Module - A voice recognition module that allows users to interact with the chatbot using voice commands. extension of the chatbot module.
+3. Face Recognition Module - A face recognition module that allows the chatbot to recognize and greet a user if the bot sees a user's face.
+4. GUI Module - A graphical user interface that allows users to interact with Rami through a touch screen interface.
+The Kivy framework is used to create the GUI.

 # Installation
 Program is deployed on debian 12.
 A Linux OS is recommended to run this however, it can also run on Windows albeit with some workarounds when installing cmake.